All claims for mileage must be completed by the 16th of the month.

 I can claim for 4.6 miles.

-If you undertake more than one call in each day, then the mileage for travel in between calls can be claimed.
-At the end of your last call when your shift ends, you can only claim for your mileage on the commute home if it is longer than your regular commute from work base (using the same calculation as above).
+If you have multiple calls in a day, mileage between calls can be claimed.
+At the end of your last call, you can only claim for your journey home if it is longer than your normal commute from Ryde House Site (using the same calculation as above).